gersteing/DashCandlestickCharting/README.md

 This project requires you install python.
 This was developed with python 3.6.5

-The only libraries I installed were Dash, plotly, pytz, and pandas.
+The only other dependencies I installed were Dash, plotly, pytz, and pandas.
 Need to understand these libraries better to make sense of this example?
 See section below - Installing and Getting Help with the Dependent Libraries

+The only thing that might trip you up when running this example is if you try to run the script from the idle python editor.
 You cannot start a flask server from within the idle python editor application so openning the file in idle and hitting Run will cause an error.

 Instead
 1) open a windows command prompt